 What is Diaphragm Pump?

 Diaphragm Pump is also called Diaphragm Vacuum Pump; it is a type of pump that is used to increase the velocity of the fluid to complete an action.
-Till now, we saw centrifugal pumps, reciprocating pumps, etc but the diaphragm pump is quite different from all of them because it purely works on the diaphragm, air and there will be no pistons and motors.
+Till now, we saw centrifugal pumps, reciprocating pumps, etc., but the diaphragm pump is quite different from all of them even though it is a positive displacement type, it purely works on the diaphragm, and air.
+Apart from this, there will be no pistons and motor for its functioning.

 What can we learn from this post?

 - What is a Pump?

 - Diaphragm Pump Parts

 What is a Pump?

 The Pump is a device that is used to transfer the fluid from the lower heads to the higher heads by adding energy to the fluid.
 So, to achieve this aim there are different sources; it means, the pump can add pressure to the fluid with the help of Rotary motion or reciprocating motion by the piston.
 But when it comes to the diaphragm pump, the source that helps the fluid to achieve high pressure is Pneumatic or Air.

 The pump that works with the help of air is called the Pneumatic or vacuum Pump.
 In the diaphragm pump, the diaphragm will create a vacuum on one of the sides for sucking the fluid and the air in the next step will increase the pressure of the fluid with the help of the diaphragm.
 By this process, the required aim can be achieved.

 The Diaphragm Pump consists of parts that help to work, they are as follow: